Stochastic homogenization of the Keller-Segel chemotaxis system: Formulation of the problem

 \section{Formulation of the problem}

-We consider a variation of the original Keller-Segel model of chemotaxis \cite{KS71}, where the coefficients of the model are defined by stationary stochastic processes.
+We consider a variation of the original Keller-Segel model of chemotaxis \cite{KS71}, where the coefficients of the model are defined by stationary random fields.
 Specifically, we consider the system:

-where $u^\ve$ and $v^\ve$ denote the density of a population of cells and the concentration of a chemoattractant, respectively, and $\alpha$, $\gamma$ are positive constants.
+where $Q\subset \mathbb R^d$ is a bounded domain and $\alpha$, $\gamma$ are positive constants.
+Moreover, $u^\ve$ and $v^\ve$ denote the density of a population of cells (the chemotactic species) and the concentration of a chemoattractant, respectively.

 As will become apparent in the following, the parameter $\ve$ represents the spatial scale of the microscopic structure of the underlying medium or substrate.
 The diffusion coefficient $D_u^\ve$ and the chemosensitivity function $\chi^\ve$ depend on $\ve$, as they are affected by changes in the properties of the substrate.
-It is assumed that these changes do not affect the diffusion of chemicals, and specifically the diffusion coefficient $D_v$ does not depend on $ \ve$ (nonetheless, we allow for $D_v$ to be a function of the spatial variable $x$).
-Throughout the paper, we focus on an one-dimensional setting, i.e. (\ref{micro_model}) is defined over a bounded spatial domain $Q$ such that $ \text{dim}(Q)=1$.
+It is assumed that these changes do not affect the diffusion of chemicals, and specifically the diffusion coefficient $D_v$ does not depend on $ \ve$ (nonetheless, we allow for $D_v$ to be a smooth enough function of the spatial variable $x$).
+This is consistent with {\it in vitro} experiments where the cells are positioned on a micropatterned surface, and hence their random and chemotactic motility are affected by the microstructure, whereas the chemoattractant diffuses freely in the solution above the surface \cite{Gray2003}.